 by michael mckay

-Younger Dryas is a ficitional novel set at the onset of the younger dryas glacial freeze—12,800 years ago.
-The book is based on research from Graham Hancock’s books.
+Younger Dryas is a novel set at the onset of the younger dryas glacial freeze—12,800 years ago.

 It’s 10,817 BC

-A star has become trapped in earth’s orbit and broken apart.
-In less than a season the earth will collide with a gauntlet of debris.
-Carnage is guaranteed.
+A star has become trapped in Earth’s orbit and broken apart.
+In less than a season fragments will collide with Earth, carnage is guaranteed.

-In anticipation of the disaster, they send 3 arcs to 3 destinations: Egypt, Angkor Wat and Nazca.
+Viracochan star watchers, aware of the impending disaster, send 3 arcs to 3 destinations: Egyptai, Angkor Watai and Nazcai.
 The mission of each crew is to settle with the natives and to build a Viracochan civilisation and pyramid—a school of knowledge.
 Their aim to assemble a machine spanning the length of Earth that can put an end to the impending destruction.

-Accompanied by 50 specialists, 100 combat men, and a head full of stories about a machine that can take men to the stars, Kontiki—the narrator, a specialist storyteller—thinks it will be easy.
-But that’s all about to change when he meets the boy from the cloud forest.
+Accompanied by 50 specialists, 100 combat men, and a head full of stories about a machine that can take men to the stars, Kon-Tiki—the narrator, a specialist storyteller—thinks it will be easy.
+But that’s all about to change when he meets Jung, the boy from The Cloud Forest.

 Younger Dryas is based on research covered by Graham Hancock in his books: Fingerprints of the Gods, Magicians of the Gods, and America Before.